 Avocado Buying Advice

-The first step to not being disappointed is to buy the right variety.
-Hass avocados are widely-regarded as the tastiest variety.
-And any avocado that resembles the Hass usually won’t disappoint, even if it’s an alternate variety.
+Some avocado varieties are tastier than others.
+Hass avocados are widely-regarded as the best.
+Any avocado that resembles a Hass will rarely disappoint, even if it’s an alternate variety.
 I try to buy fuerte avocados when Hass aren’t available.
 Reed avocados are also excellent, but they have a short growing season.
 Generally, huge avocados with thin and shiny skins are terrible.
 At all costs avoid the slick-skinned bacon avocado, as this variety lacks flavor and has a watery texture.

-Since you don’t want to buy your avocados ripe, or even nearly ripe, you are going to need to store them.
+Once you buy your unripe avocados, you’re going to need to store them.

-Once purchased, I keep my hard green avocados in a fruit bowl at room temperature.
-I then check them a couple times a day to see how they’re progressing.
+After purchasing, I keep my hard green avocados in a fruit bowl at room temperature.
 I like to have my avocados reach perfect ripeness on different days.
-To accomplish this I’ll put one or two avocados in a paper bag, rolled shut, to speed ripeness—they’ll then usually ripen a day ahead of the others.
+To accomplish this I’ll put one or two of them into a paper bag, with the top rolled shut, to speed ripening—they’ll then usually ripen a day ahead of the others.

-Another hazard is that once you start cutting your avocado open, you can’t go back.
+Once you start cutting your avocado open, you can’t go back.
 If it’s unripe, you’ve ruined the fruit.
-I’ve opened more than a thousand avocados in my life, and I still sometimes misjudge.
+I’ve cut open more than a thousand avocados, and I still sometimes misjudge.
 You’ll know you’ve blown it if the flesh is still fused to the pit.
-Unripe fruit won’t mash properly into guacamole and it digests like you’ve eaten plastic.
+Unripe avocados won’t mash properly into guacamole and it digests like you’ve eaten plastic.

 That’s all there is to it.
 All the trouble is worth it because avocados are one of the most delicious and satisfying foods you’ll ever eat.

-Finally, no better breakfast exists than a freshly-baked baguette sandwich with perfectly ripe avocado slices.
-No seasonings are required—these two foods offer one of the most delicious flavor combinations you’ll ever experience.
+Finally, no better breakfast exists than a freshly-baked baguette sandwich with perfectly ripe avocado slices. these two foods offer one of the most delicious flavor combinations you’ll ever experience.
 You won’t even need salt or pepper.